Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/docs/robot_parts/legs.md

 This module contains an object to store 3 servos per robot leg in a convenient and intuitive way.

+Check out [servos.md](/docs/robot_parts/servos.md) for more information on how to control the servos and [movements.md](/docs/utils/movements.md) for more information on how the getSineAngle() function works.

 ## Meta Functions

 <ins>**leg(a, b, c, a_torque_on: bool = True, b_torque_on: bool = True, c_torque_on: bool = True) -> leg**</ins>